La Nymphe surprise: History

 The model of the painting is Édouard Manet's lover, the Dutchwoman Suzanne Leenhoff, with whom he had a secret affair.
-This affair developed while the young Manet was still living in his parents' house, where Suzanne–who was three years Manet's senior– was engaged as his brothers' piano teacher in 1849.
+This affair developed while the young Manet was still living in his parents' house, where Suzanne—who was three years Manet's senior—was engaged in 1849 as a piano teacher for Édouard and his brother Eugène.
 Their relationship was kept secret from his family.
-Manet and Suzanne married in 1863, two years after the completion of this painting in 1861.
-The relationship lasted throughout their lives.
+Manet and Suzanne married in 1863, the year after Manet's father died and two years after the completion of this painting.
+They remained married until Manet's death in 1883.

 Nymphs were female spirits of nature, female deities from Greek mythology, often depicted as young women, who dwell in mountains and small woods, by springs and rivers.
 Several authors think that the motif is similar to Rembrandt's Susanna and the Elders, considering that the model's name is Suzanne, she was Dutch and the figure's pose is identical with the one in the painting.
 In a different point, Françoise Cachin argues that Manet was probably inspired by Jean-Baptiste Santerre's 1704 painting of the same subject, pointing out the position of the arm and the treatment of the material.

 Manet kept this painting in his atelier.
 The painting was exhibited at the Salon des Artistes Français in 1865.
 This painting was painted two years before the Le Déjeuner sur l'herbe (The Luncheon on the Grass) and Olympia.
 The painting was purchased by the National Museum of Fine Arts in Buenos Aires and was placed on display at the Museum, as one of the institution's highlights.

 Painting

 Manet's La Nymphe surprise depicts a young woman sitting in a wooded landscape beside a lake, looking surprised at the viewer.
-There is a blue iris growing at her feet, and she wears nothing on her body except the white pearls around her neck and a ring on her little finger.
-The nymph's glance, contrary to Olympia's provocative glance, is surprised and shy, as if she has found the viewer watching her, invading her privacy, disturbing her.
+There is a blue iris growing near her left foot, and she wears nothing on her body except white pearls around her neck and a ring on her little finger.
+The nymph's glance, contrary to Olympia's provocative look, is surprised and shy, as if she has found the viewer watching her, invading her privacy, disturbing her.